13 quotes to explain Frank Lampard’s philosophy as manager

 “He’s a very good coach with very good ideas but it’s only five days working with him and for the future we have to prepare very well this month.”

-“High intensity” is a recurring phrase when it comes to Lampard’s style, and Chelsea defender Azpilicueta says his new boss set his stall out early on in pre-season training.
+“High intensity” is a recurring phrase when it comes to Lampard’s style, and Chelsea defender Azpilicueta said boss set his stall out early.

 “We want to play with high intensity and we want to be dominant in games, the manager has explained how he wants us to play and we are all enjoying the camp so far.”